 How we can support

-DNV GL can support your organization through:
+DNV can support your organization through:

 - Water risk assessment: An analysis of company operations, geographic locations, level of scarcity etc. A water risk assessment is aimed at understanding and evaluating the scale and relevance of the potential environmental impacts related to water used by or within a product, process or organization.